vromash/leaderboard/README.md

 Proto file can be found here: `/internal/controller/protos`.

-To change amount of results returned by `ListScore` change option in `configs/local.yml`, rebuild app and restart it.
+To change amount of results returned by `ListScore` update option in `configs/local.yml`, rebuild app and restart it.